 At first it wasn’t so bad, but I eventually came across monsters called Blood Worms that could survive an attack spell and could kill or nearly kill even my meat shield in a single bite.
 One of them killed Ingus in such an over-the-top OHKO and I decided that if that was how the game was going to play it, I would use a Phoenix Down.
 I reached the boss on that run: the boss turned out to be a typical giant rat that had stolen the eye because it was shiny.
 I hit it with all my high-powered spells in desperate hope that it wouldn’t surprise long enough to do extra damage.
 Despite, Luneth died and I used a second Phoenix Down.
 Luckily, the fight healed me when it ended, so I made it out of Blood Worm territory alive.

 Now that the Crystal has lowered itself to speak to my lowly self, it gave us our instructions: we were the Warriors of Light, meant to keep the balance and save the world from evil.
 To help us out, the Wind Crystal blessed us with our first Job Classes, which have typically come from the Crystals ever since.
 So let’s talk about the Job System mechanics.

 Final Fantasy III for the Famicom had a rocky history outside of Japan.
 Even though it was created in 1990 as the last 8-bit Final Fantasy, it was not ported in any way until 2006, not even in Japan.
 The hype around Final Fantasy in the PSX era led to PSX re-releases of every game from I-VI except FFIII, and several of the games also made their way to Wonderswan and the GBA.
 Why not number 3?
-While I can’t speak for the Wonderswan version, I imagined the lack of a Wonderswan version made porting a GBA version difficult, but hardly impossible.
-For one reason or another, FFIII never made it over here until the DS era, and that meant it was born into a different era of design sensibilities at Square Enix.
+While I can’t speak for the Wonderswan version, I imagine the lack of a Wonderswan version made porting a GBA version more difficult… but hardly impossible!
+Oh well.
+For one reason or another, FFIII never made it over here until the DS era, and that meant it was born into a different era of design sensibilities for Square Enix.